M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Add Buy now button on product table adjacent to update/delete in mainscreen
+  - Add ConfirmationBuyController to contoller to controllers
+  - Modied controller name to ConfirmBuyController
+  - Add buyproducts and errorpage templates and controllers
+  - Added method to product.java that return boolean for inventory
+  - Mapped endpoint in AddProductController, return confirmBuy page or errorPage depending inventory value
-  - Add ConfirmationBuyController to contoller to controllers Task G: o Modify the parts to track maximum and minimum inventory by doing the
+Task G: Modify the parts to track maximum and minimum inventory by doing the
 following:

 •   Add additional fields to the part entity for maximum and minimum